 College of Arts and Communication Academic Programs

 Our students are hands-on learners who feel at home in our college as they create what they love.

 The University of Wisconsin-Whitewater offers two safe and spacious campuses where you’ll find plenty of room to learn and grow.
 Warhawks enjoy the bragging rights of paying less — our combined tuition, room/board and fees is the lowest of four-year campuses in the UW System.
 And all that safety and value comes with the full college experience: more than 12,500 students, a full range of academic programs and caring faculty and staff dedicated to student success.

-Individual voice lessons focusing on posture, breath support, healthy production and projection of the voice
+Individual voice lessons focusing on posture, breath support, healthy vocal production and projection of the voice on stage

 Check in and Orientation

 Resident and commuter campers must use the drive thru check in for housing assignments/keys and drop off medications at the location mentioned in the Camp Information Packet.
 Parents/guardians are invited to the residence halls to visit with staff members and ask any last minute questions.
 Please note that there are no structured activities during the check-in period, but residential staff will be in the residence hall to help campers get settled in their rooms and encourage campers to begin getting to know one another in an informal setting.
 Commuter campers can socialize at the dorms and go with the group to first session.